-As advocates for life, we also provide resources to help moms with items they need throughout their pregnancy and the first year of their baby’s life:
+As advocates for life, the center also provides resources to help moms with items they need throughout their pregnancy and the first year of their baby’s life:

 Stories of change and stories of struggle

-Over the course of Leslie’s pregnancy and after the birth of their baby, we saw them quite often and were able to help them with diapers, clothes, and formula.
+Over the course of Leslie’s pregnancy and after the birth of their baby, they came in quite often and were able to get diapers, clothes, and formula.
 We prayed with them for a job for Frank and praised the Lord with them when he found one.
 We also prayed the Lord would lead Leslie to a job working at home so she could care for the baby.
 The last time I saw her she had just completed training to do IT work out of her house.
-They married and are attending church regularly.
+They married and started attending church regularly.

-There are many other clients whom we have had the privilege of serving and of seeing the Lord work in their lives over the course of many months.
+There are many other clients I had the privilege of serving and of seeing the Lord work in their lives over the course of many months.
 One young woman I counseled was contemplating abortion.
 She had discovered the baby’s father was married, and she felt abandoned and overwhelmed.
 We had no idea what she decided, that is, until about nine months later when she brought her baby, Angel, to the center.

 There are, of course, sad stories too.
-The client who called us sobbing and gasping for breath after leaving the abortion clinic.
+The client who called sobbing and gasping for breath after leaving the abortion clinic.
 The young girl pregnant from being raped by her uncle; another young girl pregnant by the “coyote” who promised to transport her across the border.
 The distraught mom in tears crying out to the Lord in Spanish as our translator prayed for her daughter and for her marriage.
-More than once have I read in the newspaper of a client’s arrest.
+More than once I read in the newspaper of a client’s arrest.

-To some, our clients are merely nameless, faceless political pawns.
+To some, these clients are merely nameless, faceless political pawns.
 But we see their faces.
 We know their names.
 The Bible instructs us to care for the widow and the orphan—those without a voice, who cannot advocate for themselves.
 This is true religion, James asserts.

-I’ve discovered that my clients and I are the same in so many ways.
+I discovered that I was the same as the clients I served in so many ways.
 Certainly there are differences in ethnicity and background and socioeconomic status.
-But, we have much in common: we’ve made bad decisions, done wrong, had people do wrong against us.
+But, we had much in common: we’ve made bad decisions, done wrong, had people do wrong against us.

 *Names and details have been changed for privacy